thokozanielliot/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7. A fucntion that prints the sum of 2 diagonals of a square matrix of integers

 100. A function that sets the value of a pointer to a char

+101. Create a file that contains the password for the crackme2 exeecutable